 Lucinda provided back-story on the framed coin that hangs on the east wall: “The souvenir coin was an idea of our mom’s brother, Frederic Simpson, Jr. My mom’s dad, our grandpa, used to help with Dad’s fan mail, and he would include a medallion in each autographed photo.
 We all have one of those good luck medallions on our key chains … so do our kids.”
 As a result, the room has a personal feel from the photos and posters.
 Lloyd’s diving helmet is there on loan from the family as well.

 With respect for the Bridges family as environmental ambassadors, building green was also a goal.
-The construction team only used stones that were quarried on-site; the bar is made of recycled wine bottles; and the Dracena Draco tree that lives outside the restaurant was one of the original trees saved as part of the construction process.
+The construction team only used stones that were quarried on-site, and the Dracena Draco tree that lives outside the restaurant was one of the original trees saved as part of the construction process.

 Beau Bridges echoes this sentiment: “My dad would have loved the place!
 He was one of the first activists to fight for saving the oceans, and he would have approved of the `green’ approach used at the resort.
 See you at Nelson’s!”